-Based on the chart on the previous page, actual revenues and expenditures as of September 30th should be at 25% of the budgeted levels.
+Based on the chart on the previous page, actual revenues and expenditures as of December 31st should be at 50% of the budgeted levels.
 Revenues appear significantly below the target due to the timing of the City's property and sales tax receipts.
 Property taxes are received in three allocations: 50% in December, 45% in April and the remaining 5% in June.
 The first sales tax allocation for the current fiscal year was not received until the end of September.
+In addition, 50% of the budgeted Property Tax in Lieu and Sales Tax in Lieu (\$8,686,701) will not be received until the end of January or beginning of February.
 This demonstrates the need to maintain adequate reserves, or fund balance, to cover the cash flows for operating costs due to the uneven timing of receipts.

-Expenditures are slightly below expectations due to the timing of expenditures.
+Expenditures are slightly below expectations due to the timing of expenditures and vacancy savings within the Police Department and Community Development.
 In addition, subsidies to Animal Services and Recreation Services do not occur until June when the actual amount needed to subsidize the programs is known.